 · 8 – This exit leads directly to Tokyo Midtown.

-This is just the basics of Roppongi Station.
-There are plenty of things to do in the Roppongi area, you can see our previous article “A Brief Guide to Roppongi” for suggestions on things to do at Tokyo Midtown or Roppongi Hills.
+This is just the basics to navigating your way through Roppongi Station.
+There are plenty of things to do in the Roppongi area.
+If you are looking for suggestions on things to do, our previous article “A Brief Guide to Roppongi” has some things you can do at Tokyo Midtown or Roppongi Hills.
 Also, just go exploring!
 Regardless of where you live in the area, Roppongi is a thriving hub of activity for both work and play and you can certainly find all sorts of things to do if you just step out your front door and walk around.